charliemking/cancer-detection/README.md

-# Cancer Detection
+# Cancer Detection with ML

-Binary classification models for predicting breast cancer from diagnostic data using supervised learning techniques.

-## Overview
-This project implements and compares:
-- Logistic Regression
-- Decision Trees
-- Support Vector Machines

-## Dataset
-Wisconsin Diagnostic Breast Cancer dataset (via scikit-learn)

-## Performance
-- Best model accuracy: 94%
-- Evaluated using ROC curves and confusion matrices

-## Tools
-- Python, scikit-learn, pandas, matplotlib, seaborn

-## How to Run
-Open `cancer_detection.ipynb` and run all cells in Jupyter or Google Colab.

-## Status
-✅ Completed — used in academic coursework (Spring 2025)
+I built classification models to predict breast cancer using the Wisconsin Diagnostic dataset.
+I implemented logistic regression, decision trees, and SVMs in scikit-learn and achieved 94% test accuracy.
+I compared model performance using ROC curves and confusion matrices, and focused on interpretability and real-world relevance in healthcare applications.